MicrosoftDocs/dynamics-365-customer-engagement/ce/includes/topic-urs-quick-scheduling.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the requirement group settings, showing different resource options](../field-service/media/scheduling-quick-book-rg-option.png)

-To utilize requirement groups as part of the work order process, associate a requirement group template to an incident type.
+To use requirement groups as part of the work order process, associate a requirement group template to an incident type.
 See more details in the [requirement groups for work orders](https://docs.microsoft.com/dynamics365/customer-engagement/field-service/multi-resource-scheduling-requirement-groups#requirement-groups-for-work-orders) section of the requirement groups topic.
 Additionally, you can use requirement groups for customer service scenarios.
-Check out the [service scheduling topic](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customer-service/basics-service-service-scheduling).
+Visit the [customer service scheduling topic](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/customer-service/basics-service-service-scheduling) to learn more.

 ## Configuration considerations